Long Term Disability Insurance Lawyers Serving Arkansas Residents

 - Keep all documentation related to your disability, such as medical records, prescriptions, lost wage reports, and LTD policy information.

 - Get a statement from your employer.
 Typically, your initial application for benefits will include a section for the employer to fill out.

 - Get a statement from your physician that describes your disability and how it impairs your ability to complete job-related duties.

-- Talk to an Arkansas long term disability insurance lawyer.
+- Talk to a long term disability insurance lawyer who serves Arkansas clients.
 A skilled attorney will help ensure that you’re filing a complete, conclusive application.

 - File your claim with the application, evidence, and any additional documentation you can provide.

 After we help you file your claim, there will be a waiting period, which is the amount of time between your disability date and the date you first receive your benefit payments.
 Every policy is different, but most insurers issue a waiting period of 30, 60, or 90 days.

 If the insurance company approves your application, you’ll receive monthly payments for up to two years or until you turn 65, as long as you have a disability, and it prevents you from maintaining employment in any type of industry.
 If you’re able to return to work, even just part-time, your LTD benefits will cease.